macchiato-dev/ristretto/notebook-view.md

 # Notebook View

 This is a hybrid notebook and playground view.
+It's designed to support editing code blocks in a tabbed code view while viewing the content surrounding the code block in the Markdown notebook.

+A view of the Markdown is being developed here.
+It may be moved out to a separate notebook, or perhaps components of it will be moved out but this notebook will have its own custom view component for Markdown.

 `notebook.json`